the-red-feather/thesis/latex/sketchbook/thesis.md

 - Closed source nature.
 - Some components are open source, but the core software of VPL's is often proprietary.
 - Difficult to expand upon by the community.
-- Cloud Computing does exist, but only hostable by specific parties (Shapediver, FME's cloud computing environment)
 - often expensive, not feasible for small-scale or 'one of' usage.
 ```
 only open source community collaboration on the level of plugins.
 These plugins are highly specified to the specific VPL.

 <br>